jamescommons/blockz/README.md

 * Ball counter should count down
 * Blocks color changing to be implemented
 * Blocks shifting down need animations
+* Rework aim line to be more faithful

 -------------------------------------
 ## Contact me